Krishna Beuraa

 Krishna Beuraa is an Indian playback singer who has sung songs in commercial Hindi and multi language Indian regional cinemas and albums.
-Mostly known for his hit songs "Maula Mere" from the film Chak De India, "Main Jahan Rahoon" from the film Namaste London, "Rabba" (Musafir) and "Soniyo from the Heart" (Raaz-2).
+Mostly known for his hit songs "Maula Mere" from the film Chak De India, "Main Jahan Rahoon" from the film Namastey London, "Rabba" (Musafir) and "Soniyo from the Heart" (Raaz-2).
 He can sing in 22 languages including his mother tongue Odia.

 Early life

 Krishna Beuraa is originally from Kusupangi, Banki, Cuttack, presently residing in Mumbai.
 His father Indramani Beura was an employee of Indian Air Force who traveled to different parts of the country.
 He spent about 11 years in Chandigarh, graduated from GGDSD College, Sector 32, Chandigarh and post graduation from Department of Indian Theatre (Panjab University Chandigarh).
 His mother Shushama Beura wanted him to be a pilot or an engineer or a doctor.